Welcome to my Clixsense review.

 These are usually very small paying jobs, “tasks”, that consists of things like transcribing a grocery receipt or clicking and FB liking a page or something small like those examples.

-Thes “tasks” usually pay only a couple pennies worth of commissions after the task is completed.
+Thes “tasks” usually pay only a couple of pennies worth of commissions after the task is completed.

 Another great review: Funnel X ROI Review – Scam?
 How You Earn Money